akpen/Quantifying-the-inefficiencies-in-Road-Networks-using-OLS-Regression/untitled.md

 These questions would help in prioritizing the investments and planning decisions that are needed to improve the efficiency of the road networks.

-Through this analysis I intend to explore some of the factors that visibly affect the Road Networks and quantitative impact they have.
+Through this analysis I intend to explore some of the factors that visibly affect the Road Networks and quantitative impact they have on them.

 _Oh, an empty article!_ You can get started by **double clicking** this text block and begin editing.
 You can also click the **Text** button below to add new block elements.
 Or you can **drag and drop an image** right onto this text!